 This is the flip side of the “it’s too late to quit smoking” myth.
 Exercise at any stage of life can be beneficial.
 First of all, staying active may decrease your chances of heart attack and stroke.
 Even more, regular exercise gives you immediate benefits, such as:

 - Increased strength

 You don’t have to run sprints to enjoy the benefits of exercise.
 In fact, moderate intensity walking might be just as beneficial as high-intensity running.
 Brisk walking helps a lot when it comes to preventing high blood pressure, high cholesterol, diabetes and coronary heart disease.

 If you haven’t been exercising at all, it’s best to start gradually.
-Maybe take a 10-15 minute walk two or three times a week.
-Then build up over the next several weeks to where you’re taking a brisk walk 5-7 times every week.
+Maybe take a 10- to 15-minute walk two or three times a week.
+Then, build up over the next several weeks to where you’re taking a brisk walk five to seven times every week.
 Also, if you decide to start a new exercise program, it’s a good idea to consult with your doctor first.

 This aging myth does have some fact behind it.
-Nearly 50 percent of adults over age 65 have been diagnosed with some kind of arthritis.
-Still, if we turn this one around, it means that about half of adults over age 65 have not been diagnosed with arthritis.
+Nearly 50 percent of adults age 65 or older have been diagnosed with some kind of arthritis.
+Still, if we turn this one around, it means that about half of adults age 65 and older have not been diagnosed with arthritis.
 So while aching joints may be more common as you age, it’s by no means universal.

-- Control body weight – When joints carry a lighter load, they last longer.
-Overweight persons may be at a 4x risk of developing arthritis.
+- Control body weight: When joints carry a lighter load, they last longer.
+Overweight persons may be at four times the risk of developing arthritis.